8go/matrix-commander/README.md

                         "all" gets all messages available, old and new.
 Unlike "once" and "forever" that listen in ALL rooms, "tail" and "all" listen only to the room specified in the credentials file or the --room options.
-Furthermore, when listening to messages, no messages will be sent.
-                        Hence, when listening, --message must not be used and piped input will be ignored.
   -t [TAIL], --tail [TAIL]
                         The --tail option reads and prints up to the last N messages from the specified rooms, then quits.
 It